PBIQueryous/DAX/README.md

+# PowerBI DAX
-# A Repository for DAX patterns
+A Repository for PBI DAX patterns